- Summer Term

 A Where There Be Dragons and High Mountain Institute Collaborative Expedition

-The Andes mountains are the world’s longest mountain range, stretching over 4,000 miles from Tierra del Fuego to the Caribbean coast of Venezuela.
-They contain some of the world’s greatest ecological diversity: from wind-swept tundra, vast ice fields, and lenga forests in the south to the dizzying biodiversity in the rainforest and cloud forest of the upper Amazon, draining heavily glaciated summits rising over 22,000 feet.
-In these dramatic landscapes, one encounters cultures whose livelihood is reliant on an intimate connection with the land: gauchos herding sheep and drinking yerba mate in Patagonia and traditional Quechua farmers harvesting quinoa and potatoes on ancient terraces in the Peruvian Andes.
+They contain some of the world’s greatest ecological diversity: from windswept tundra, vast ice fields, and misty lenga and temperate rainforests in the south.
+In these dramatic landscapes, students encounter cultures whose livelihood is reliant on an intimate connection with the land: gauchos herding sheep and drinking yerba mate in Patagonia and traditional Quechua farmers harvesting quinoa and potatoes on ancient terraces in the Peruvian Andes.

-This rugged course offers mountain-loving students the opportunity to study Spanish and to explore the high peaks, mountain communities, and rock climbing opportunities in two of the most intriguing parts of the range – Chilean Patagonia and the Southern Peruvian Andes.
-Students will gain a variety of outdoor and expeditionary skills such as expedition planning, navigation, remote wilderness travel, high-altitude experience, and rock climbing.
+This rugged course offers mountain-loving students the opportunity to explore two of the most intriguing parts of the range – Chilean Patagonia and the Southern Peruvian Andes.
+While no previous trekking or backcountry experience is required, students will gain a variety of outdoor and expeditionary skills such as expedition planning, navigation, remote wilderness travel, high-altitude experience, and rock climbing.
 Participants will also improve their Spanish and leadership skills, gain a deeper understanding of Andean mountain culture and spirituality, and examine various perspectives on environmental conservation.
 Through these themes, students will be challenged to consider their own relationship to important global issues and their capacity as leaders to address them.

 View a Sample Itinerary.